We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 Removing the coolant reservoir cap on a warm engine could cause the cap to fly off at a high rate of speed and fluid to spray out of the reservoir.
 Always wear safety goggles when working on your Forester.
 Promptly wipe up any spilled fluid as it is highly toxic.
 Animals love its sweet taste, so even a spilling a small amount on your garage floor can end up in the dog's stomach pretty quickly.
 If you notice an oily surface in your coolant, immediately have your mechanic inspect your Forester for head gasket leakage

-Minor transmission fluid leaks can often be fixed with the right sealant - see how to do this2009 Subaru Forester XT Limited 2.5L 4 Cyl.
+There's no reason to check the washer fluid level without adding some - see how to do it here!2009 Subaru Forester XT Limited 2.5L 4 Cyl.
 Turbo

 Animals love the sweet smell of antifreeze, too bad it's toxic!
 Fix your minor leaks2009 Subaru Forester XT Limited 2.5L 4 Cyl.
 Turbo